thommcgrath/Beacon/docs/configs/craftingcosts/index.markdown

 ## Tips and Tricks

 - The **Crafting Costs**{:.ui-keyword} editor supports copy and paste.
 You can copy ingredients from one recipe to another.
 - You can also duplicate recipes.
-Select a finished recipe, press the **Duplicate**{:.ui-keyword} button in the **Crafting Costs**{:.ui-keyword} list, and you'll be presented with the same multiple engram selection dialog.
+Select a finished recipe, press the **Duplicate**{:.ui-keyword} button in the **Crafting Costs**{:.ui-keyword} list, and you'll be presented with the same multiple engram selection window.
 Select as many engrams as you want, and Beacon will clone the original recipe into all of them.

 {% include affectedkeys.html %}